vg402833-gif/VAISHNAVI/README.md

 First create a list containing numbers 1 to 10 than extracts and stores in another list and prints first five numbers of the list than use reverse() that extracted list than prints it
+ ## ASSIGNMENT 9
+Implementing RestApi using Django is followed by the compressed Zip blog